particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Muon is not intended to be placed on a carrier board, so doesn't have a land pattern, per se.

-The expansion connector dimensions can be found in the Muon datasheet, but the expansion connector is on the top of the Muon and intended to be used with a small expansion card on top ("hat") not with a bottom-mounted carrier, like the Argon or Boron.
+The expansion connector dimensions can be found in the Muon datasheet, but the expansion connector is on the top of the Muon and intended to be used with a small expansion card on top ("HAT") not with a bottom-mounted carrier, like the Argon or Boron.

 ### GPIO